corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 forcing the use of the timeout variable when specifying the `proxy_cache_path` to make sure that the cache is not cleared even the CRL hasn't been requested for a while.

-Due to this implementation, expiring the cached responses and returning error after some time could be done in an alternative way if wanted, for example by making the proxy's health check to query its cached values for their updated time, and declare itself unavailable if needed.
+As a result of this implementation, you can choose to use an alternative method to expire the cached responses and to return an error after some time - for example, by making the proxy's health check to query its cached values for their updated time, and to declare itself unavailable if needed.

 A part of this configuration is shown below: